impresso/impresso-language-identification-cookbook/README.md

 As a result, neither the available metadata nor the individual predictions of a classifier are sufficient to predict the correct language.
-Therefore, we follow a three-step approach:
+Therefore, we follow a three-stage approach:

-1. predict the language of an article using various probabilistic language identification classifiers (stage 1a)
+1. **Stage 1a**: Apply multiple language identification systems (langid, wp_ft, impresso_ft, lingua, etc.) to predict the language of each content item
-2. aggregate the predictions, compute an ensemble decision for longer articles and assess the confidence of a classifier by comparing against the ensemble decision (stage 1b)
+2. **Stage 1b**: Aggregate Stage 1a predictions across all content items to compute newspaper-level statistics (dominant language, overall distribution, confidence metrics)
-3. predict the final language of an article following a rule-based approach and ensemble voting (ensemble stage)
+3. **Ensemble Stage**: Make final language decisions using rule-based voting that combines Stage 1a predictions with Stage 1b statistics

 For our model `impresso_ft`, we selected and trained specifically on items where the original language was different from the predicted languages, and on